DanielMartensson/MataveID/README.md

 Advantages:
  - Include MATLAB code examples and lots of step by step examples
- - Include stochastic and recursive identification
+ - Include stochastic and closed identification
  - Include the latest methods for linear system identification
  - Include both realization theory and subspace system identification methods